 Tammy has over 20 years' experience in IT, of which over 11 was spent in transportation and logistics.
 Tammy has successfully led program and system development for companies such as Thrivent Financial for Lutherans, Schneider National and Rockwell Automation, which have resulted in more efficient use of staff and hard dollars saved.
 She is the backbone for MatchBack Systems technology resource and vendor management, business partnership and governance.

 Tammy holds a BS in Computer Engineering from the Milwaukee School of Engineering, Milwaukee, WI, and has the Project Management Professional (PMP) and Lean Six Sigma Black Belt certifications.

-As Executive Director, Lynch oversees all port activity involving the deepwater ports of Savannah and Brunswick, as well as inland terminal operations in Bainbridge and Columbus.
-Directing one of Georgia’s largest economic engines, he administers a $280 million annual budget.
+As Executive Director, Lynch oversees all port activity involving the deepwater ports of Savannah and Brunswick, as well as inland terminal operations.
+Directing one of Georgia's largest economic engines, he administers a $380 million annual budget.

-A proven leader in the maritime industry, Lynch brings more than 27 years of experience in the design and implementation of major port expansions, the effective execution of sustainable profit and productivity models and identifying winning sales and marketing strategies.
+A proven leader in the maritime industry, Lynch brings 29 years of experience in the design and implementation of major port expansions, the effective execution of sustainable profit and productivity models and identifying winning sales and marketing strategies.